valentin2105/Kubernetes-Saltstack/README.md

 To deploy your Kubernetes cluster using this Salt-recipe, you first need to setup your Saltstack Master/Minion.
 You can use [Salt-Bootstrap](https://docs.saltstack.com/en/stage/topics/tutorials/salt_bootstrap.html) to enhance the process.

-The configuration is done to use the Salt-Master as the Kubernetes-Master but you can separate them if needed (the `post_install/script.sh` requiere `kubectl` and access to the `pillar` files).
+The configuration is done to use the Salt-Master as the Kubernetes-Master but you can separate them if needed but the `post_install/script.sh` requiere `kubectl` and access to the `pillar` files.

 #### The recommended configuration is :

-- one Kubernetes-Master (also Salt-Master)
+- one Kubernetes-Master (Salt-Master & Minion)

-- one or more Kubernetes-Workers (also Salt-minion)
+- one or more Kubernetes-Workers (Salt-minion)

-The Minion's roles are matched with `Salt Grains`, so you need to define theses grains on your servers :
+The Minion's roles are matched with `Salt Grains` (kind of inventory), so you need to define theses grains on your servers :

 ```
 # Kubernetes Master
 cat << EOF > /etc/salt/grains
 role:
   - k8s-master